 Fasten the Faucet to the Vanity Top

-Secure the faucet to the vanity top by tightening the mounting brackets flush against the underside of the top, making sure the bracket spans completely across the faucet hole.
-You can use an adjustable wrench or a closed end wrench, or a basin wrench if space is limited.
+Secure the faucet to the vanity top by tightening the mounting brackets flush against the underside of the top, making sure the bracket spans the faucet hole completely.
+You can use an adjustable or closed-end wrench or a basin wrench if space is limited.

 Attach the Water Supply Lines